 - 1. Assaulting a faculty member, staff, or fellow student; - 2.
-Verbally abusing a faculty member, staff, or fellow student; - Smoking marijuana and using or peddling prohibited drugs; - 4.
-Committing sexual misconduct including sexual harassment; - 5.
-Being convicted for a serious crime by a competent court; - 6.
-Being drunk, disorderly, or obscene; - 7.
-Using without authority and permission the name of faculty as coauthor of an article to assure its publication; - 8.
-Using without authority and permission the name of the school for selfish motives; - 9.
-Misrepresenting himself/herself as a student or graduate of AGSB;
+Verbally abusing a faculty member, staff, or fellow student; - 3.
+Smoking marijuana and using or peddling prohibited drugs; - 4.
+Smoking, Vaping or use of similar gadgets on campus. - 5.
+Committing sexual misconduct including sexual harassment; - 6.
+Disregarding School Policies pertaining to Health and Safety; - 7.
+Being convicted for a serious crime by a competent court;

-- 10. Using falsified academic documents including identification cards; - 11.
-Cheating during examinations; - 12.
-Submitting spurious reports copied from previous materials other than his/her own; - 13.
-Committing plagiarism and violating intellectual property rights; - 14.
-Bringing unauthorized deadly weapons on campus; - 15.
-Stealing, destroying, vandalizing, and manhandling school property; and - 16.
+- 8. Being drunk, disorderly, or obscene; - 9.
+Using without authority and permission the name of faculty as coauthor of an article to assure its publication; - 10.
+Using without authority and permission the name of the school for selfish motives; - 11.
+Misrepresenting himself/herself as a student or graduate of AGSB; - 12.
+Using falsified academic documents including identification cards; - 13.
+Cheating during examinations; - 14.
+Submitting spurious reports copied from previous materials other than his/her own; - 15.
+Committing plagiarism and violating intellectual property rights; - 16.
+Bringing unauthorized deadly weapons on campus; - 17.
+Stealing, destroying, vandalizing, and manhandling school property; and - 18.
 Other conduct unbecoming of an AGSB student including but not limited to inappropriate behavior and lack of proper decorum.